 12. Boat Trip to Artipelag Museum

 This is also a 5.5 hour excursion through the straits and islands in Stockholm’s beautiful archipelago taking you directly to the art museum Artipelag on the island of Värmdö.
 Artipelag is one of the five museums I personally recommend visiting in Stockholm*.
 Available dates: from the end of June to the end of August.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here or check what you save when buying it with the Go City Stockholm Pass.

 Get to know the best of Stockholm’s archipelago with this 3 hour boat tour where the guide will explain you all the details about life in this part of the Baltic Sea.
 You will get to sail on a 1906 or a 1931 boat.
 This is one of the boat tours available all year round which offers you the possibility to enjoy the varying landscape of the archipelago through the different seasons.
 Available dates: from January 1 to December 31.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here or check what you save when buying it with the Go City Stockholm Pass.

 14. Boat Trip to Vaxholm

 Get on board and get to know the picturesque town of Vaxholm in the northeastern part of the archipelago.
 This is an idyllic place filled with narrow streets, shops, art gallerys and a citadel.
 Departure dock is located at Nybrokajen in Stockholm.
 Available dates: from the beginning of April to the end of December.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here or check what you save when buying it with the Go City Stockholm Pass.

 15. All Day Boat Trip to Viking Island Birka

-If you are searching for viking places and experiences in Stockholm* and surrounding area then Birka on the island of Björkö is one you should not miss.
+If you are looking for viking places and experiences in Stockholm* and surrounding area then Birka on the island of Björkö is one you should not miss.
 Founded in 750 CE and known today as Sweden’s first city Birka is considered a World Heritage Site by UNESCO and deserves a visit.
 Guided visits are included in the price of the daytrip.
 Departures are from the dock by the city hall in Stockholm.
 Available dates: from the end of April to the end of September.
 More info and booking here.
-This fascinating boat tour is also included in the Stockholm Pass visitor card
+This fascinating boat tour is also included in the Go City Stockholm Pass visitor card

 16. The 1000 Island Cruise